 Sig Sauer Romeo5

-Every AR-15 owner eventually asks: "What accessories should I buy?"
-The answer depends on your rifle's purpose, but some accessories are universally valuable.
-This guide ranks the 10 must-have AR-15 accessories in priority order - what to buy first, what can wait, and what to skip entirely.
+Every AR-15 owner eventually asks: "What are the best AR-15 accessories?"
+The answer depends on your rifle's purpose, but some upgrades are universally valuable.
+This complete AR-15 accessories list ranks the 10 must-have upgrades by category - what to buy first, what can wait, and what to skip entirely.
+Whether you're building a home defense rifle or a range setup, this priority order saves you from wasting money on accessories that don't matter.

 1. Red Dot Optic: Fastest target acquisition upgrade.
 Start with Sig Romeo 5 or Holosun ARO.